BigDataIA-Spring2023-Team-07/Assignment_04/README.md

 <img src="logo.png" width=200>

-# VaniVerse - Transcripting voice to a words
+# VaniVerse - Transcribing voice to a words

 VaniVerse is a conversational AI platform that can be used to generate prompts for a given audio file.
 "Vani" is a Sanskrit word which means "speech" and
 "Verse" means world/collection.
 Currently hosted on GCP